jecki/DHParser/documentation_src/manuals/compile.rst

 not None.
 This :py:meth:`~compile.Compiler.fallback_compiler`-method silently assumes that the compilation methods do return a (transformed)- node.
-Since the fallback-method fails in any case where the result of a child's compilation is not a Node, the fallback-method must be overridden in sub-classes that yield other data-structures than node-trees.
+Since the fallback-method fails in any case where the result of a child's compilation is not a Node, the fallback-method must be overridden for compilers that yield other data-structures than node-trees.
 Or it must be made sure otherwise that the "fallback_compiler"-method will never be called, for example by providing "on_NAME"-methods for all possible node-names.
 This technique has been used in the JSON-compiler-example in the "Overview"-section of this manual (see `json_compiler`_).

-Using class :py:class:`~compile.Compiler` for merely transforming data on the one hand side or using it for deriving different kinds data-structures or even, as with a classical compiler, a runnable piece of code on the other hand side, are different use cases that require slightly different design patterns.
+Using class :py:class:`~compile.Compiler` for merely transforming data or using it for deriving different kinds data-structures or even, as with a classical compiler, a runnable piece of code, are different use cases that require slightly different design patterns.
 We will look at each of these use cases separately in the following.

 Transforming node-trees
 ^^^^^^^^^^^^^^^^^^^^^^^